pawlh/byu-cs260/simon/public/README.md

 - `4` - (by default) for classes that set the `margin` or `padding` to `$spacer * 1.5`
 - `5` - (by default) for classes that set the `margin` or `padding` to `$spacer * 3`
 - `auto` - for classes that set the `margin` to auto

+### Selecting elements in JS
+`querySelector` - can do everything that `getElementById` can do, but also more.
+It can select elements by class, tag, or any other attribute.
+It can also select multiple elements at once.